Quansight/nebari-ogc-disaster-pilot-2022/README.md

 2. If you missed the registration deadline, please reach out to @iameskild on the [Gitter channel](https://gitter.im/ogc-developer/qhub-nebari) for access.

 ### Deploying your own QHub instance

 If you plan to deploy your own QHub instance in the cloud, you will need to have set up:

-1. A cloud account (with admin-level permissions) from either:
+1. an account for cloud services (with admin-level permissions) from either [Amazon Web Services (AWS)](https://portal.aws.amazon.com/billing/signup) or [Google Cloud Platform (GCP)](https://console.cloud.google.com/); and
-  - AWS (LINK)
-  - GCP (LINK)
-2. and a DNS registry account:
-  - CloudFlare (LINK)
-  - Other DNS registries (Hover, GoDaddy, etc.) are supported but lack the auto-provision features built for CloudFlare.
+2. a DNS registry account from, e.g., [CloudFlare](https://dash.cloudflare.com/sign-up).
+Other DNS registries (e.g., [Hover](http://www.hover.com/), [GoDaddy](https://www.godaddy.com), etc.) are supported but may lack some auto-provision features built for CloudFlare.

-## Prepare:

-ToDo

 ## Outline: